Bayer Carbon Program

 Key requirements for participation in the Nitrogen Management Program include the following:

-• The field is newly enrolled in the Bayer Carbon Program, as of 2024, for no-till/strip-till and/or cover crops;
+- The field is enrolled in the 2024 or 2025 Bayer Carbon Program for no-till, strip-till, reduced-till, and/or cover crops;

-Growers will be required to submit the necessary records or data to help Bayer verify that they met the Nitrogen Management Program requirements (e.g., receipts, application documents, fertilizer application amounts, etc.).
+Growers will be required to submit the necessary records and data to help Bayer verify that they met the Nitrogen Management Program requirements (e.g., receipts, application documents, fertilizer application amounts, etc.).

 If Bayer offers, and you agree to all three renewal options for a field, the total program performance period for that field would be 20 years.
 As always, practices must continue to be performed during the 10-year retention period.
 Carbon credit buyers require that emission reductions be long-lasting.
 Continued performance during the retention period may further improve soil health and other benefits associated with practice implementation.